-According to Kyiv, the Russian forces suffered their second-deadliest day since the beginning of the full scale invasion of on October 17.
+According to Kyiv, the Russian forces suffered their second-deadliest day since the beginning of the full scale invasion of Ukraine on October 17.

 The General Staff of Ukraine’s Armed Forces has reported 1,530 Russian casualties in the past day.
 This is a number that has only been exceeded once in over two-and-a half years of fighting.